Yuliia Khmelevska

 Consider entering a new market

 In addition to diversifying your product and services offering, you may also want to consider entering a new market.
 For example, if you have a product retail business, you can start selling on eCommerce marketplaces like Amazon, eBay, or Rakuten.
+It can be a good tactic in terms of retail marketing.
 If you have a mobile app, think about localizing it and offering it to foreign users but pay double attention to legal compliance before investing in mobile app development and launching a mobile app on a new market.

 While the idea of reaching new markets may sound risky during the recession, this is just the main benefit of this tactic.
 Expanding during a recession usually means less competition, more opportunities to negotiate rental and labor costs (for businesses establishing a physical presence in new countries), and long-term eCommerce growth potential.